-This collection of blogs, articles, and videos from Edutopia aims to help teachers deploy social media tools in the classroom to engage students in 21st-century learning.
+This collection of blogs, articles, and videos aims to help educators deploy social-media tools to develop professionally, connect with parents and communities, and engage students in 21st-century learning.

 Creating Social Media Guidelines

 - A Guidebook for Social Media in the Classroom, by Vicki Davis (2014)

 Davis, in the first half of a pro-and-con discussion about social media in the classroom, positions it as a vital life skill and provides 12 positive examples of classroom use.
 For the second half of the discussion, read this post by Ben Johnson: "Too Much Technology and Not Enough Learning?"